ganeshbelgur/comet/README.md

 ./bin/beamdish > nameOfMyScene.ppm
 ```

-The final product of any renderer is an image file and beamdish currently creates a primitive raw format PPM file of the rendered scene that was hard coded into the program at the time of building.
+The final product of any renderer is an image file and beamdish currently outputs the color information of each pixel of the image in the PPM file standard.
+The color information needs to be redirected into a PPM file to be able to view it from any standard Linux image viewers.
+The rendered image is of the hard coded scene in the program at the time of building.

 ## Contributing